AdrianAntico/AutoQuant/README.md

 <code>RemixClassificationMetrics()</code> will return all confusion matrix metrics across all possible thresholds (seq(0.01,0.99,0.01) for any Remix Auto_Classification() model.
 Cost sensitive thresholds are also returned.

 <code>ParDepCalPlots()</code> is for visualizing the relationships of features and the reliability of the model in predicting those effects.
 Build a partial dependence calibration line plot, box plot or bar plot for the case of categorical variables.
+For numeric variables, if you have a date variable you can supply the name of that column and a time aggregation to return a heatmap as well, which captures the relationship over time.

 <code>EvalPlot()</code> Has two plot versions: calibration line plot of predicted values and actual values across range of predicted value, and calibration boxplot for seeing the accuracy and variability of predictions against actuals.